Velodash

 Preparation before launch

-To improve product quality and reduce resource waste, I led quality assurance automation in addition to manual testing.
-I also planned the scope, form, and process of the automated testing, and worked with the product manager to plan the beta testing process and feedback mechanism before the launch.
+To enhance product quality and minimize resource waste, I led quality assurance automation alongside manual testing.
+I defined the scope, form, and process for automated testing and collaborated with the product manager to design the beta testing process and feedback mechanism ahead of the launch.